 Cut the base of the artichoke with a knife and fork and eat it.
 I admit it doesn’t look very seducing and yet it tastes extremely delicious.

 Although these fibrous vegetables are usually available all year round, you should buy them during the season.
 The main season is from June to October, this is when the healthy vegetables taste best.

 For best freshness, the heads should feel tight and firm and be heavy in the hand.
 The stem is also a good indication of quality.
 It should not appear dried out.

 The longer the stem, the more time the artichoke can be kept in the refrigerator.
 Brown or dry spots on the surface can also occur during the season.
 It is better not to buy affected plants.

 Ideally, you should buy them on the day you want to prepare the vegetables.
 If this is not possible, you can store the fresh groceries in the fridge for a few days.
 The best way to store the heads is to wrap them unwashed in a damp cloth and store them in the vegetable compartment of the fridge.

 Alternatively, you can also wrap them in a plastic wrap.
 You should ideally eat the cooked delicacy within 24 hours if possible and no later than the third day after preparation.

-Artichokes in jars or cans are great time savers but seldom clean, inexpensive and oil free at the same time.
-Hopefully my step by step instructions on how to cook whole artichokes can motivate you in future to cook them at home more often.
+Artichokes in jars or cans are great time savers but seldom clean, inexpensive and oil oil-free the same time.
+Hopefully, my step by step instructions on how to cook whole artichokes can motivate you in the future to cook them at home more often.